CV4EcologySchool/lst-super-res/README.md

 - `target_norm_loc`: This is a space delimited file that includes mean and sd columns with entries for all of your target input images (in our case, LST).
 The average across these are taken to normalize the inputs.
 - `basemap_norm_loc`: This is a space delimited file that includes mean (mean1, mean2, mean3) and sd (sd1, sd2, sd3) columns with entries for all of your input basemap images (in our case, RGB).
 The average across these are taken to normalize the inputs.

+- The metadata on the runs which includes information on their land cover type, `runs_metadata.csv` should be stored in a folder named "metadata" which is within your `data_root` as specified in your configs file.

 _Note:_ It is OK to have NA values in the input and output target, but not in your basemap.
 There is built-in functionality to ignore areas where there is no information: input NAs are set to 0 and output NAs are ignored when calculating the loss.

 4. Split data